 One of the most famous and also mysterious attractions of the world is the amazing Stonehenge.
-For a lot of people at the first glance it is just some stones standing tall on a hill, but the truth is different.
+For a lot of people at first glance it is just some stones standing tall on a hill, but the truth is different.
 Stonehenge is a truly magnificent landmark that is surprisingly ancient and uniquely organized.
-In this travel guide to Stonehenge you will find out some facts and information that will probably lead you to visiting this impressive attraction of England.
+In this travel guide to Stonehenge, you will find out some facts and information that will probably lead you to visit this impressive attraction of England.

 Located in Wiltshire, close to Amesbury you can simply identify this colossal, historic site.
 Stonehenge is consisted of a ring of stones, standing as tall as around 4 meters.
 The width of each stone is about 2 meters and that makes them simply visible from a very far distance.